Is your Cadillac battery light on? Are you getting “Battery not charging” on your dashboard (DIC)?

 Battery Voltage Too Low

 If the battery in your Cadillac is discharged significantly and the voltage is below 10 volts, a message will show on DIC stating BATTERY VOLTS LOW.
 In such cases, you may need to jump-start your Cadillac.

-You will need to drive or let your Cadillac idle for at least 30 minutes or longer to charge the battery.
+You must drive or let your Cadillac idle for at least 30 minutes to charge the battery.
 Another option is to use a 12 Volt Battery Charger to bring your Cadillac battery back to fully charged status.

 Follow the steps below to check the Cadillac vehicle’s battery, charging system, and alternator.

 What you will need

 - Park your Cadillac in a safe area.
 Set the parking brakes and turn off the ignition.